sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 IdentityFile ~/.ssh/ed25519_keyless
 ```

-This allows you to just `ssh {synology}` and you're logged in!
+This allows you to just `ssh {Synology}` and you're logged in!

-You can still use other users to log in.
+You can still use other users, ports, etc. to log in if you specify them.
 The ssh binary will figure out what mechanism to use for login.

+#### 5. Creating the repository

+Now that you can ssh as gitworker and create your Obsidian vault on the server.

+I am a bit lazy and don't want to copy paste everything, so use this tutorial for the [Synology Git Server](https://kb.Synology.com/en-global/DSM/help/Git/git?version=7) to create your repository and clone it to your client.

+The repository has to be created within the new `git-repos` folder.

+#### 6. Setting up sync

+Follow my tutorial on how to [use multiple Obsidian config
+folders and sync them with github]({{< ref
+"/blog/use-multiple-Obsidian.md-config-folders-with-git.md" >}} "use multiple
+Obsidian config folders and sync them with github").
+You can skip the things that are Github specific.

 ## Conclusion

-It's a little bit of work but now you can host your own obsidian vault on your synology.
+It's a little bit of work but now you can host your own Obsidian vault on your Synology.

-Bonus: you're also able to host some git projects on your synology now.
+Bonus: you're also able to host some git projects on your Synology now.
 The gitworker has access to the git-repos folder and can add more repositories if required.